Loco Dome

 Gameplay:

 Play begins when the calling Contestant announces, or “calls” a Statistic from the rear of their Active Locomotive’s Card, or Steamlocomotive Dot Com page.
 The opposing Contestant must reply with the Value of the called Statistic from their Active Locomotive.
 The calling Contestant will then state their Locomotive’s Value for the Statistic, and scoring is done as described in Statistic Scoring.
 If the opposing Locomotive does not have a known Value for the given Statistic, but at least one of that Contestant’s Dormant Locomotives does, the calling Contestant must choose one of those Locomotives to target instead.
-The value for the given Statistic is used, but this Locomotive is not Activated.
-The calling Contestant may not call a Statistic that their Active Locomotive does not have a known value for, or that their Opponent has no known values for.
+The Value for the given Statistic is used, but this Locomotive is not Activated.
+The calling Contestant may not call a Statistic that their Active Locomotive does not have a known value for, or that their Opponent’s Roster has no known Values for.
 Each Statistic may only be called once between Resets.

 Every 20 Points, counted cumulatively, each Contestant receives one Marker, which may be used for one of the following actions:

 Swap: either Contestant may use this Marker between Statistic calls.
 They may Activate one of their Dormant Locomotives.
+This can still be used even if the Contestant has no Dormant Locomotives.

-Knock Out: the calling Contestant may use this Marker when they are in the lead and greater than 10 points away from winning, instead of calling a Statistic.
+Knock Out: the calling Contestant may use this Marker when they are in the lead but greater than 10 points away from winning, instead of calling a Statistic.
 They must select a Style Point which they believe is applicable to their Active Locomotive and not applicable to the opposing Contestant’s Active Locomotive.
 The opposing Contestant may then respond in kind with their own Style Point, or with the correction that the Style Point applies equally to both Locomotives, making a pair.
 The calling Contestant may then respond again, and so on until a Contestant is unable to respond with a valid Style Point.
-After ten pairs, Style Points that apply equally to both are not counted.
+After ten pairs, Style Points that apply equally to both are not counted towards the total.

-If 25 pairs are successfully made, or if both Locomotives are identical, they are both automatically Knocked Out, and the instigating Contestant is considered the victor.
+If 25 pairs are successfully made, or if both Active Locomotives are identical, they are both Knocked Out.
+Both players, starting with the calling/instigating Contestant, must Activate a Dormant Locomotive to continue.

 Detonation: either Contestant may use this marker between Statistic calls if they are trailing by 20 points or more.
 They may Knock Out both their Active Locomotive and their opponent’s Active Locomotive.
 This cannot be countered.
 Each Contestant may only cause one Detonation per game.